The Takeaway:

 On top of that, this model has a full suite of basic ergonomic features, including:

 All of the ergonomic features are well-rendered, but the lumbar support is the best of the bunch.
-The only real downside is that none of the features are adjustable in any way, but that’s not surprising given the modest price the chair is being sold for.
+The only real downside is that none of the features are adjustable in any way, but that’s not surprising, given the modest price the chair is being sold for.

 There is, however, a catch, and it’s a significant one.
 Let’s review the basic stats we mentioned in the summary table:

 If you are tall enough to use this chair, you’ll find it a sturdy, reliable addition to your home or office.
-This is a chair that will last you for years.
-We highly recommend it but caution potential buyers to be sure they’ll be able to effectively use the chair, given its dimensions.
+It will last you for years.
+We highly recommend it but caution potential buyers to be sure they’ll be able to use it effectively, given its dimensions.

 Office Star Executive Office Chair